redhat-openstack/website/source/networking/using-gre-tenant-networks.html.md

 The ability to use GRE tunnels with Open vSwitch has finally arrived in RHEL!
 GRE tunnels encapsulate isolated layer 2 network traffic in IP packets that are routed between compute and networking nodes using the hosts' network connectivity and routing tables.
 Using GRE tunnels as tenant networks in Neutron avoids the need for a network interface connected to a switch configured to trunk a range of VLANs.
 Here are simple instructions for taking advantage of GRE for tenant networks.

+## Packstack GRE Tenant Network Configuration

+Recent packstack versions support GRE tenant networks by specifying the following during deployment:

+      CONFIG_NEUTRON_OVS_TENANT_NETWORK_TYPE=gre
+      CONFIG_NEUTRON_OVS_TUNNEL_RANGES=1:1000

+Note that if you are using provider flat or VLAN networks (i.e. as the external network) in conjunction with GRE tenant networks, due to [bug 1006534](https://bugzilla.redhat.com/show_bug.cgi?id=1006534), the configuration of the physical_networks and their mappings to bridges and/or interfaces will be ignored.
+In this case, it might be easier to do the initial packstack deployment with VLAN tenant networks, and convert to GRE manually as shown below.

+## Manual Conversion to GRE Tenant Networks

-Packstack does not yet have support for configuring GRE tunnels, so start out with a normal multi-node openvswitch-based deployment, such as is described in [Neutron_with_OVS_and_VLANs](Neutron_with_OVS_and_VLANs).
+Older versions of packstack did not have support for configuring GRE tunnels, so if GRE support is not available, start out with a normal multi-node openvswitch-based deployment, such as is described in [Neutron_with_OVS_and_VLANs](Neutron_with_OVS_and_VLANs).

 New packstack deployments should install the GRE-enabled kernel and openvswitch packages by default.
 Existing deployments may need "yum update" run on each node.
 Make sure the following packages (or newer) are present: